Meet the guys behind Viceland’s first original television show

 Which is exactly the kind of untraceable alchemy that the Canadian television landscape currently needs.
 The CBC has made great strides when it comes to new, exciting comedy – the rawness of Workin’ Moms, the diversity of Kim’s Convenience, the youthful vibrancy of Four in the Morning and Baroness Von Sketch Show – but most Canadian television still rests too comfortably on conventions: audiences can see the bones on which a program is built, and can safely identify its genre, its tone, its general direction.
 If anything, nirvanna the band the show is impossible to acclimatize to: it is wild, unpredictable and a little dangerous.
 In other words, exactly what homegrown television is missing.

-“Matt’s voice is a really important one in Canadian cinema, and with [nirvanna], he has done the tricky thing of evolving and transforming this very different type of fictional world,” says Cameron Bailey, artistic director of the Toronto International Film Festival, which last fall screened a handful of nirvanna episodes as part of its “Primetime” program.
+“Matt’s voice is a really important one in Canadian cinema, and with [ nirvanna], he has done the tricky thing of evolving and transforming this very different type of fictional world,” says Cameron Bailey, artistic director of the Toronto International Film Festival, which last fall screened a handful of nirvanna episodes as part of its “Primetime” program.
 “Plus, the challenge he put to the establishment in Canadian film is an important one.”

 Which brings us to why Johnson’s name might seem familiar to those outside of Viceland’s sphere of influence: The filmmaker caused a huge stir last year thanks to a series of interviews in which he directly challenged the Canadian film industry’s status quo (namely, telling The Globe that “a lot of people just need to die of old age for the system to change.”)
 Although Johnson has earned his fair share of press thanks to his open film-industry views, he insists that the television game is a different one altogether.
 “My criticisms of Canadian feature programming are not at all associated with television,” he says.
 “I put everything on hold to do this show, I wanted to do it more than anything.”